maelhos/gmogoat.fr/content/posts/two-descent.md

 ### Up the genus

-Now we just reinject the previous parametrization for the quadratic form in the first equation of our system :
+Now we just re-inject the previous parametrization for the quadratic form in the first equation of our system :

 $$b_1 Q_1(U, V)^2 - b_2 Q_2(U, V)^2 = z^2 (e_2 - e_1)$$

 One can chec that $\forall (U, V) \in \mathbb Z^2, e_2 - e_1 | b_1 Q_1(U, V)^2 - b_2 Q_2(U, V)^2$ and because $Q_1$ and $Q_2$ are homogeneous we just have an equation for a hyperelliptic curve of genus $2$ or $3$ in projective coordinate !

-We can now use some form of sieving to find points or do higer descent.
+We can now use some form of sieving to find points or do higher descent.

 ## Conclusion

 I am currently working on an implementation based on FLINT.
-If I have not released it yet, I'll make the implem open-source soon.
+If I have not released it yet, I'll make the implementation open-source soon.
 There are a few things I'd like to be implemented :

 - Factorization book-keeping
 - The 2-descent itself
-- Ternary quadratic form resolution (idealy the better algo that does not factor nor use LLL)
+- Ternary quadratic form resolution (ideally the better algo that does not factor nor use LLL)
 - Some solubility criterion on hyper-elliptic curve
 - Some form of sieving either specific to hyper-elliptic curve or generic like in sage